The Center for Global Awareness Approach

 “Global Awareness is recognizing the interconnectedness of our lives with people and living beings across the world.” … Dr. Denise R. Ames

-The Center for Global Awareness (CGA) is pleased to offer a unique global-awareness approach woven into its programs, publications, travels, and educational materials—an approach flexible enough to be applied across a wide range of initiatives.
+The Center for Global Awareness (CGA) offers a unique global-awareness approach woven into its programs, publications, travels, and educational materials—an approach flexible enough to be applied across a wide range of initiatives.

-CGA enhances global awareness by offering a range of educational and travel programs that help participants explore world history, engage with different cultures, examine global issues, appreciate diverse worldviews, and cultivate both personal and global well-being.
+CGA fosters global awareness through a diverse range of educational and travel programs that enable participants to explore world history, engage with different cultures, examine global issues, appreciate diverse perspectives, and cultivate both personal and global well-being.

 CGA defines global awareness as recognizing the interconnectedness of our lives with people and living beings across the world.
 It is a way of understanding the world—an outlook or philosophy—that broadens our mindset by integrating local, national, or conventional perspectives with an understanding of how people, cultures, economies, environments, and events are linked globally.
 In short, global awareness weaves together the local and the global.